Liquid Glass

 Liquid Glass is a design language developed by Apple as a unified visual theme for the graphical user interfaces for its suite of operating systems.
-It was first announced on June 9, 2025, at the Worldwide Developers Conference (WWDC).
+It was announced on June 9, 2025, at the Worldwide Developers Conference (WWDC).
 Liquid Glass features a fluid, dynamic glass-like interface that reflects and refracts the background.
-Liquid Glass was Introduced in iOS 26, iPadOS 26, macOS Tahoe, tvOS 26, visionOS 26, and watchOS 26.
+It was introduced in iOS 26, iPadOS 26, macOS Tahoe, tvOS 26, visionOS 26, and watchOS 26.

 Principles

 Apple sought a new design language to unify the look and feel of interface elements across its devices, with their various window sizes and displays.
+The company decided to move away from the flat design cues popularized by Jony Ive in iOS 7 (2013) toward more expressive, skeuomorphic elements.
+It also decided to introduce a dynamic "material", a visual effect that provides a sense of depth and hierarchy between elements.

-It describes Liquid Glass as a dynamic "material" that combines the "optical properties of glass with a sense of fluidity".
-According to Apple's updated human interface guidelines, apps made with Liquid Glass should showcase hierarchy between content and controls.
-The design features elements that automatically adapt to their environment by reflecting and refracting light.
-The digital elements are translucent, contrasting with the outer highlights of their shapes.
+The "material" of Liquid Glass combines the "optical properties of glass with a sense of fluidity".
+It has translucent elements that adapt to their environment, refracting and reflecting elements placed behind them.
+Lighting and shaders are used to suggest clear or frosted glass; elements adapt to a light or dark appearance to make text and icons on top of the material legible.
+On iOS and iPadOS, elements react to the device's movement with animations that suggest the movement of a drop of liquid.

-Apple's senior vice president of software engineering, Craig Federighi, said designers used the company's industrial design studios to fabricate glass of various opacities and lensing properties, so they could closely match the interface properties to those of real glass.
+Apple's updated human interface guidelines say that apps made with Liquid Glass should show hierarchy between content and controls.